 What remains is a world in which photography businesses only survive as premium services.
 Cameras are expensive.
 Lenses are expensive.
 Lights are expensive.
 Learning the trade takes a lot of time, and money if you decide to go to an elite photography school.

-When you book Ben, roughly 94% of the hourly wage you're paying is not for shooting or editing.
+When you book a photographer, roughly 94% of the hourly wage you're paying is not for shooting or editing.
 It's for marketing and a little bit of management.

-And because photography is one of the most fragmented industries in the world (the number of employees per business is very low because many, if not most, photographers run sole proprieterships) almost every photographer faces these huge expenses.
-So it's not surprising, for example, that the average booking fee for a wedding photographer is nearly $4,000 AUD in Australia and $2,600 USD in the United States.
+And because photography is one of the most fragmented industries in the world, almost every photographer faces these huge expenses.
+So it's not surprising that the average booking fee for a wedding photographer is nearly $4,000 AUD in Australia and $2,600 USD in the United States.

 In addition to the aforementioned huge prices for professional photography, finding a photographer is hard.

-Yes, there are directories like Yelp and Thumbtack out there, but most use some kind of pay to play scheme (ruling out young guns) and require users to sort through dozens, if not hundreds of profiles to find the photographer they want.
+Yes, there are directories like Yelp and Thumbtack out there, but most use some kind of pay to play scheme and require users to sort through dozens, if not hundreds of profiles to find the photographer they want.

 So, if you're a typical consumer who knows next to nothing about photography, does it really surprise anyone that a person might be tempted to toss a cheap DSLR into the hands of a relative or the intern and say "That'll do!"